rsantrod/katacoda-scenarios/oda02-skill-definition/step2.md

 Now that LOCATION entity is available, you can create your skill.
-On the main menu, click on Skills and you will see the list of skills (If it is the first time you access your environment it will be empty).
+On the main menu, click on Skills and you will see the list of skills (If it is the first time you access your environment, it will be empty).

 ![Oracle Digital Assistant skills dashboard](assets/skills-dashboard.jpg)